What Employers Should Not Keep in Employee Personnel Records

 What You Should (and Shouldn't) Place in an Employee Personnel File

 Employers should never place particular items in your general personnel records.
-The contents of your employee personnel files and records are generally accessible to Human Resources staff, the employee, and the employee’s manager or supervisor, in some companies.
+The contents of your employee personnel files and records are generally accessible to the Human Resources staff, the employee, and the employee’s manager or supervisor, in some companies.

 In others, access is limited to HR staff and employees can request access to their records.
 Lawyers can also subpoena the contents of the personnel records for lawsuits and the Equal Employment Opportunity Commission (EEOC) complaints.
 A former employee can also request a copy of his or her personnel records.